I threw my alarm clock against the wall when it went off at 6:30a.m.

 “I’ve been, um, i think I’ve been, well, hallucinating,” I stammered.
 “I think I’ve seen people bite other people, and, well, eat other people.”

 Sunny, as I’d named her in my head paused for a split second.
 Then she turned to me, bright as ever, “Oh, you’re thinking of that virus going around.”
 Big smile.
-“Go home, get some rest- and food! – and it’ll be over soon.”
+“Go home, get some rest — and stock up on food! — and it’ll be over soon.”
 She spun around on her stool to face me and hand me paper towels to wipe off my belly.
 “Nothing to worry about.
 Here.”
 She scribbled something on a piece of paper and handed it to me.

 I made up some boys names, then said I should check on David.
 Sunny smiled and said she’d be glad to take me, but her grip on my arm indicated differently.
 “Since you’re feeling so well, we’ll take the stairs, ” she said in her cheery, sunny tone.